valenciavika/ECommerce-Website-UI/README.md

 # ECommerce-Website-UI
-This is a HTML, CSS, Javascript code for e-commerce website.
+This is a HTML, CSS, Javascript code for e-commerce website called BeliSkuy.

+Tools
+- Adobe Photoshop
+- Virtual Studio Code

-The website will consist 5 pages:
+The website will consist 5 pages with their HTML, CSS, and JS:
 - cart
 - gallery
 - chat